rdpetrusek/rdpetrusek.github.io/_posts/2018-8-2-whats-in-a-user-story.md

 ---
 layout: post
-title: What's in a user story
+title: What's in a user story?
 ---

-# What's in a user story?

 A user story will likely go through many iterations.